whyliuxing/reverse-engineering-journal/README.md

 * When an interrupt or exception occurs, the processor uses the interrupt number as index into the Interrupt Descriptor Table (IDT), where each entry is a 8 byte KIDTENTRY structure.
 Each KIDTENTRY structure contains the address of a specific interrupt handler.
 Base of IDT is stored in the IDT register, which can be accessed through the SIDT instruction
 * Interrupt is the communication between CPU and the kernel.
 The kernel can also notify the running process that an interrupt event has been fired by sending a signal to the process
   + For example, when a breakpoint is hit (INT3), the process will receive the SIGTRAP signal.
 The signal can then be handled in user code by user-defined signal handler
+* __Interrupt Requests Level (IRQL)__: an interrupt is associated with an IRQL, which indicates its priority
+  + IRQL is per-processor.
+The local interrupt controller (LAPIC) in the processor controls task priority register (TPR) and read-only processor priority register (PPR).
+Code running in certain PPR level will only fire interrupts that have priority higher than PPR
 ---

 # .anti-reversing